What is geothermal energy?

 Our purpose is to support the global transition to net zero emissions by accelerating the pace of pre-commercial innovation, to the benefit of Australian consumers, businesses and workers.
 By connecting investment, knowledge and people to deliver energy innovation, we are helping to build the foundation of a renewable energy ecosystem in Australia.

-The projects we have funded uncovered significant barriers to geothermal in Australia, which helped inform energy developers and policy makers.
+The projects we have funded uncovered significant barriers in Australia, which helped inform energy developers and policy makers.
 This included a 1MWe pilot plant that ran at Innamincka Deeps in South Australia from April to October 2013.

 We share knowledge, insights and data from our funded projects to help the renewable energy industry and other projects learn from each other’s experiences.